department-of-veterans-affairs/vets-design-system-documentation/src/_components/alertboxes.md

 * Don’t include notifications that aren’t related to the user’s current goal.
 * Don’t stack alerts one after the other.
 * If the alert appears within the page body content, it should be co-located with relevant content.

+## Accessibility considerations

+Use the ARIA `role="alert"` to inform assistive technologies of a time-sensitive and important message that isn’t interactive.
+If the message is interactive, use the `alertdialog` role instead.
+Don’t visually hide alert messages on the page and then make them visible when they are needed.
+Users of older assistive technologies may still be able to perceive the alert messages even if they are not currently applicable.